sswam/allemande/doc/nsfw/intro.md

 The app includes models and features for adult entertainment, and is good for other things too.

-The NSFW zone contains sexual material, and is restricted to adults only.
+The NSFW zone contains explicit sexual material, and is restricted to adults only.

 Free users have access to all models and features, but there are some good perks for supporters too.